fraunhofer-izi/Braun_et_al_2024/singularity/README.md

 ## Singularity RStudio Server

-Image based on the Ubuntu 22.04 (R 4.3.2), see `./singularity/rstudio_server/recipe-4-3-2.def` for details
+The Image is based on the Ubuntu 22.04 (R 4.3.2), see `./singularity/rstudio_server/recipe-4-3-2.def` for details

 ### First step